-Dr. Soto, (with Dr. Sonnenschein), was the first to isolate estrogenic chemicals from plastics.
+Professor Ana Soto, (with Dr. Sonnenschein), was the first to isolate estrogenic chemicals from plastics.
 They are currently studying how foetal exposure to xenoestrogens can affect development in the mammary gland.

 Prof. Howard specialises in developmental toxicology.
 With Dr. Soto, he is currently researching how endocrine disrupting chemicals impact on breast development, a project that is part-funded by Breast Cancer UK.
 Read more.

 If you’d like to speak to one of these scientists, please contact firstname.lastname@example.org or call 0845 680 1322.